-After it’s in the pumpkin…you can add another layer of brown paper around the base to make it look like part of the pumpkin!
+After it’s in the pumpkin, you can add another layer of brown paper around the base to make it look like part of the pumpkin!

 It was super fun to see what the kids came up with.
 My oldest daughter sharpie doodled all over it.
 My youngest daughter painted all the Halloween things.
-Son hot glued on gummy candy to make a face!
+My son hot glued gummy candy to make a face!

 It was a super fun way to spend a Saturday!

-Ideas on how to upcycle Dollar Store Pumpkins
+MORE Ideas on how to upcycle Dollar Store Pumpkins

 This one isn’t a dollar store pumpkin–but the concept can still be used!
 Mod Podge a fun napkin or paper on it!